Drinking Water Makes Me Nauseous

 Small lifestyle changes can help you avoid this problem.
 As usual, be sure to get a well-balanced diet of nutritious foods and regular hydration.
 And if you’re still nauseous after drinking water and you don’t know what’s causing your nausea, consulting a doctor would be a wise decision.

-Read more about treating your water in the treatment section.
+Read more about treating your water in the treatment section of our website.